ReaperOAK/KCAdashboard/src/components/batches/docs.md

 - **BatchList.js**
   Displays a list of all batches, allowing users to view, select, or manage batches.

 - **CreateBatchForm.js**
-  Provides a form interface for creating a new batch, including input fields for batch details.
+  Provides a beautiful, accessible, and animated form interface for creating or editing a batch, including input fields for batch details, schedule picker, and teacher assignment.
+Uses Lucide icons, helper texts, and full color token support.
+All fields are responsive and accessible.

+- **BatchTable.js**
+  Displays a responsive, accessible table of batches with a beautiful empty state (icon, message, and CTA), animated transitions, and action buttons.
+Uses color tokens and Lucide icons for clarity and visual feedback.

+- **BatchTableRow.js**
+  Handles rendering of a single batch row, including edit and action buttons.
+Fully accessible and responsive.

 - **StudentSearch.js**
   Allows users to search for students within batches, supporting batch assignment and management.